abpio/abp-commercial-docs/en/themes/leptonx.md

 #### Identity Module Settings UI

-Lepton Theme module adds a new tab to the Settings page to customize the behavior on runtime.
+LeptonX Theme module adds a new tab to the Settings page to customize the behavior on runtime.

 ![lepton-theme-module-settings-page](../images/lepton-x-theme-module-settings-page.png)